maxlucuta/semi-static-conditions/README.md

 * Clang 14.0
 * MSVC 16.1

-The library is exclusive to x86-64 and ARM architectures only.
+The library is exclusive to x86-64 and ARM-64 architectures only.

 ## Installation